XDC-Community/docs/get-started/Truffle.md

    - Writing a smart contract.
    - Compiling and migrating the smart contract from Ethereum Network to XDC Network.

+###  What is Truffle?
+     Truffle is a world-class development environment, testing framework and asset pipeline for blockchains using the Ethereum Virtual Machine (EVM), aiming to make life as a developer easier.
+Truffle is widely considered the most popular tool for blockchain application development with over 1.5 million lifetime downloads.

+### Use of Truffle

+   - Built-in smart contract compilation, linking, deployment and binary management.
+   - Advanced debugging with breakpoints, variable analysis, and step functionality.
+   - Deployments and transactions through MetaMask to protect your mnemonic.
+   - External script runner that executes scripts within a Truffle environment.
+   - Interactive console for direct contract communication.
+   - Automated contract testing for rapid development.
+   - Scriptable, extensible deployment & migrations framework.
+   - Network management for deploying to any number of public & private networks.
+   - Package management with NPM, using the ERC190 standard.
+   - Configurable build pipeline with support for tight integration.

 #  What is XDC Network?

     XDC Network is an innovative solution to the scalability problem with the Ethereum blockchain and other blockchain platforms.
 XDC Network XDCPoS masternode architecture offers near-zero transaction fees and instant transaction confirmation.
 Security, stability, and chain finality are guaranteed via novel techniques such as double validation and uniform randomization.